Motor vehicle accidents involving power lines

 - Remove any loose-fitting clothing like jackets or scarves.

-- Use the handle to open the door of your vehicle, but don't touch the door itself.
+- Use the handle to open the door of your vehicle.

 - Stand at the opening of your door with your elbows tucked into your stomach and your hands held close to your chest.

 - Jump out and away from the vehicle.
-Land with your feet together - don't stumble.
+As you exit, don't touch the door and the ground at the same time.
+Land with your feet together – don't stumble.

 - Calmly shuffle with your feet together.
 Keep your feet touching as you shuffle.
 The heel of one foot should still be touching the toe of the other when you start moving the other leg.